Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final Project Website.markdown

 <img src="/assets/Corr between cases and hosp vs lag days.png">

 Figure 3.
-Correlation versus lag days, peaking at ~0.89 around 14 days – indicating hospitalizations typically follow case surges by about 2-3 weeks.
+Correlation versus lag days, peaking at ~0.89 around 14 days, indicating hospitalizations typically follow case surges by about 2-3 weeks.

-This shows that the guess at 14 days was coorrect, but at around 21 days, we also see a peak. - Could be due to men and women maybe having different avererage times before they get really sick. - We could dive into that rabbit hole, but lets proceed for now :).
+This shows that the guess at 14 days was coorrect, but at around 21 days, we also see a peak.
+Could be due to men and women maybe having different avererage times before they get really sick.
+We could dive into that rabbit hole, but lets proceed for now :).

 ## 2. Traffic flow analisys
 Next, we analyze vehicle counts at the Ellund border station.